SheriffMudasir/DAGScannser-Backend/README.md

 ## ✨ Features

-- **Stateless Oracle:** Receives an address, returns an analysis.
+- **Stateless Oracle:** Receives an address, returns a Prediction analysis.
 No session or user data is stored.
 - **Secure by Design:** No private keys or "hot wallets" on the server.
 All transaction signing is client-side.
 - **ML-Powered:** Utilizes a pre-trained `scikit-learn` model to predict a contract's trust score.
 - **Robust & Scalable:** Built with Django and Django REST Framework for production-ready performance.
-- **Ready for Deployment:** Configured for production environments like Render or Fly.io.
+- **Ready for Deployment:** Configured for production environments like Render

 ---